+From recycled paper to LED lights to solar energy and a Tesla.
 Everyone agrees that being more eco-friendly is a great goal, but is anyone really doing anything about it?
-You may be put off by the thought of composting, separating recyclables into a variety of bins, or buying new appliances that are more energy-efficient.
+You may be put off by the thought of composting, separating recyclables into a variety of bins.
+Like recycled paper and or plastic.
+Also buying new appliances that are more energy-efficient.
 While these are all good for the environment, there are several other steps that you can take that don’t require a lot of effort or money.

 Eat More Veggies, Less Meat

 Along with the health benefits of eating more fruits and vegetables, eating less meat can aid the environment.
 According to the United Nations’ Food and Agriculture Organization, more than 26 percent of the Earth’s ice-free land is used to raise livestock, while 33 percent of croplands are used to grow food for livestock.
 Every year, we lose more forest land needed to grow crops to feed an increasing amount of livestock.
 Add in the methane produced by large amounts of animals, and it’s easy to understand why meat-eaters are being encouraged to lower their intake.

 Instead of buying new, try borrowing books, music, and movies from libraries; most keep a variety of each on hand.
 Shop for clothes at thrift stores, which often receive unused, overstocked items in mint condition.
 Start a tool collective with neighbors, and you’ll all save money; instead of buying a ladder that you use twice a year, borrow it.

 We all love the convenience of appliances, and it’s unlikely anyone would go back to washing clothes by hand.
 Here are a few tips to make appliance use more energy efficient.

 - Washing machines: Use cold water whenever possible.
 This simple change will save you up to 90 percent on energy costs incurred by this machine.